 That is why, when the Spanish arrived, many Mesoamerican tribes, like the Tlaxcalans, were all too willing to help the invaders destroy the Aztec.

-A Spanish governor in Cuba had sent people to explore the mainland in 1517, and they brought back rumours that a great, wealthy empire existed nearby.
+A Spanish governor in Cuba sent people to explore the mainland in 1517, and they brought back stories that a great, wealthy empire existed nearby.

-As a result, a group of 500 soldiers were sent under the command of a Spanish conquistador called Hernan Cortez, with a mission to find out more, and if possible, find any gold.
+As a result, a group of 500 soldiers were sent under the command of a Spanish conquistador called Hernan Cortez, with a mission to learn more, and if possible, find any gold.

 Cortez was born in Spain and was among the Spaniards who ventured to the New World.